tnobody/tnobody.github.io/content/blog/hacking-wordle/index.md

 letter at a certain position.
 Another aspect is a bit more human: The [legend says](https://www.nytimes.com/2022/01/03/technology/wordle-word-game-creator.html) that the creator of wordle created the game for his partner as a one person project.
 So maybe at least one human eye might checked the list of correct words to be "common" and "guessable" enough which would set back a lot of technical considerations.

+💬 Any thoughts (or bugs in the tool)?
+Feel free to share them in the [Github discussion](https://github.com/tnobody/tnobody.github.io/discussions/24)